phelipetls/blog/content/posts/automating-svg-to-jsx-conversion-with-svgr/index.md

 module.exports = template
 ```

-First, we use the TypeScript plugin by default to build the AST, there is no
+## Setting up plugins

-opt out of it:
+We need to use the TypeScript plugin:

 ```javascript
 const plugins = ['jsx', 'typescript']